tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 ## UNI Topology Discovery {#uni-discovery}

 UNI Topology Discovery is independent from whether the network is TE or non-TE.

-   The TE Topology Model supports inter-domain link discovery (including but not being limited to UNI link discovery) using the plug-id attribute.
-This solution is quite generic and does not require the network to be a TE network.
+The YANG data model defined in {{!RFC8795}} supports inter-domain link discovery (including but not being limited to UNI link discovery) using the plug-id attribute.

-   The following profile of the TE Topology model can be used for the UNI Topology Discovery:
+The following profile of the YANG data model defined in {{!RFC8795}} can be used to support the UNI Topology Discovery:

 ~~~~ ascii-art
    module: ietf-te-topology